agster27/unpackerr.github.io/docs/unpackerr/faq.md

 pagination_next: unpackerr/troubleshooting
 ---

-## What is a starr app?
+## 1. What is a starr app?

-Lidarr, Prowlarr, Radarr, Readarr, Sonarr
+Lidarr, Prowlarr, Radarr, Readarr, Sonarr, Whisparr

-## Why does Unpackerr show things I do not see in my starr app?
+## 2. Why does Unpackerr show things not in my starr app?

 Unpackerr uses the `unknown` item flag when requesting the queue.

 Recently, starr apps do show unknown items by default.
 However, your installation may have shown unknown items disabled.

 #### Do This